 * PMP is a registered mark of the Project Management Institute, Inc.

-The MBA Degree students who select the project management emphasis tend to have strong business or technical backgrounds.
+MBA degree students who select the project management emphasis tend to have strong business or technical backgrounds.
 They come from a diverse a range of industries and specialties, including:

 The use of project management methodologies continues to expand beyond traditional industries and disciplines.
 More and more, project management skills are being required in the non-profit sector too.
 For example, ministries are becoming more business-like in their approach to projects, particularly as they assume greater stewardship for investing their donors’ funds with care.